A House Move Doesn’t Have to be an Ordeal

 If you’ve been packing for the last month or so, you should be well on your way to finishing.
 As the boxes pile up, make sure you write at least a cursory description of what’s inside each so you’ll be able to quickly find the essentials once you’re in your new home.
 Bedding and cooking utensils are usually the two most-needed items upon arrival.
 And, let’s not forget the TV remote!

 Moving to your new Chesmar home may not be your favorite part of the home buying experience, but once the furniture has been arranged, the boxes unpacked, the beds made, and the pictures hung, we’re sure you’ll agree it was well worth the effort.
-And, for those who are just starting the search for a new residence, why not contact a Chesmar representative today to learn more about the amazing homes we’re building in Dallas, Houston, San Antonio, and Austin?
+And, for those who are just starting the search for a new residence, why not contact a Chesmar representative today to learn more about the amazing homes we’re building in Dallas, Austin, San Antonio, or Houston?
 When you choose Chesmar, it’s always the right move.